EC528-Fall-2024/async-batch-cloud-llms/README.md

 1. Friendly UI to understand how the data pipeline is being processed at any moment in time
 2. Expand beyond OpenAI, Google, Azure and other LLMs for testing
 3. Allowance for flexible data; PyArrow, Pandas, other libraries supporting other data/file types.

+## 6. Rough Release Plan
+**Sprint 1:** End to End Proof of Concept.
+During this demo, we will be building an end to end system that will mock the final data pipeline.
+This version will not use redis and will only implement a basic version of Apache Kafka and Flink those tasks are finished.

+**Sprint 2:** Batch Queuing and Kafka Integration
+During this sprint, we will be integrating the batch processing, Kafka, and Flink technologies.

+**Sprint 3:** Rate Limiting Logic and Fault Tolerance.
+Implementing additional LLMs During this sprint, we will begin to tune the rate limiting logic and include logic to detect and respond to Faults and Errors.
+Additionally, during this sprint we decide if we increase our offerings to more LLMs if possible.

+**Sprint 4:** Forwarding Results and Notifications
+During this stage we will iterate on the response return process and handle notifications for the user.

+**Sprint 5:** Scalability and Performance Optimization The final sprint will focus on scaling and tuning the pipeline to make sure it is efficient for Two Sigma’s use case as well as scaled large enough to withstand their jobs.